HEFTIEProject/zarr-benchmarks/docs/index.md

 ![Chunk size vs compression ratio with increasing chunk size there only a slight decrease in compression ratio](assets/chunk_size/compression.png)

 Increasing the chunk size decreases the compression ratio, but only slightly.
-This is probably because larger chunk sizes result in a bigger range data to compress per chunk, resulting in slightly less efficient compression.
+This is probably because larger chunk sizes result in a bigger range of data to compress per chunk, resulting in slightly less efficient compression.

 ![Chunk size vs read time with chunk size below 90 resulting in longer read times](assets/chunk_size/read.png) ![Chunk size vs write time with chunk size below 90 resulting in longer write times](assets/chunk_size/write.png)